Running the extra mile for Age Scotland

 Have you ever thought you’d like to run a marathon?
 For many people it’s on their bucket list, but they just haven’t got round to it yet.

 For some people the incentive that turns their dream into reality is taking part to support a charity close to their heart.
-And at Age Scotland we are delighted that this year’s Edinburgh Marathon Festival included a dedicated team of fundraisers who chose to raise money for us, the Scottish charity for older people.
+At Age Scotland we are delighted that this year’s Edinburgh Marathon Festival included a dedicated team of fundraisers who chose to raise money for us, the Scottish charity for older people.

 Every one of our fundraisers has their own reasons for choosing Age Scotland.
 Some have witnessed the support Age Scotland has given an older relative, others have read about our work campaigning and influencing on behalf of older people.